 As growth specialists in today’s healthcare industry, you must utilize different tools depending on your organization’s needs.
 2 very powerful tools are the PRM and the CRM.
-Knowing the differences between these 2 applications and their roles within the healthcare industry are critical to improving your ROI in your day-to-day operations.
+Knowing the differences between these applications and their roles within the healthcare industry are critical to improving your ROI in your day-to-day operations.
 So what’s the big difference?
-Let’s explore PRM vs CRM:
+Let’s explore PRM vs CRM.

 What is a PRM?

 A physician relationship manager or PRM, is used by healthcare administrators and physician liaisons to manage their relationship with physicians.
 These physicians may be employed within their facility, affiliated within their network or they may be completely independent.
 The purpose of a PRM is to improve physician relations, ultimately increasing referrals from physicians.

 A good PRM is designed to help you track, troubleshoot, and develop every aspect of physician relations.
 This includes creating physician profiles with interaction history, visit notes, issue tracking, task and initiative management, and onboarding tools.
 Since PRMs are often used by physician liaisons while they are making office visits, a PRM should be mobile compatible.
 This will provide all of this valuable information to these professionals in the field.

 A PRM is extremely useful when used in conjunction with another tool that every growth specialist should be familiar with — data.
 Having a clear picture of physician referral behavior helps to target physician outreach and adds a different level to physician relationship management as a whole.
 When claims data is combined with a PRM, a physician relations team has access to actionable tasks and initiatives.
 This gives them the ability to effectively target its outreach efforts.